MeteoSwiss-APN/dawn/dawn/README.md

 ## Introduction

-**Dawn** is part of a compiler toolchain for developing high-level DSLs for geophysical fluid dynamics models.
+**Dawn** is part of a compiler toolchain for developing high-level DSLs for geophysical fluid dynamics models. **dawn** is the backend of the tool chain, performing optimizations and code generation to a number of different backends.
 See the top level `README` for a detailed description.

 ## Building